 It is also written that let your “‘Yes, [be] yes’ or ‘No, [be] no.’” So be true to your word, acting with integrity and being honest in all matters, dependable to do what you say you will do, just like God.
 Walk worthy of your God and King.
 Through your behavior and actions, your witness often speaks louder than anything else you do, even louder than things you say.

 Speaking further to changes in personality and behavior that result from living in the Spirit, the biggest changes for me were that I became (gradually):

 - More tolerant and patient (although this has been an extreme test for me),

 - No longer participating in “coarse jesting” (not repeating dirty/crude jokes nor laughing at them with others),

 - Without anxiety (calmer and more peaceful as I trusted in the Lord, instead of in other men or myself), and

 Now don’t get me wrong, I still mess up horribly at times in all of the above areas.
-But when I do, I just get back up, and commit myself to do better next time and let His Spirit continue molding me for the better, for it is written: “His lovingkindness and compassions never fail, they are new every morning.”
-So, no matter what – keep going, pressing into Christ even harder every single day when you need to.
+But when I do, I just get back up and commit myself to do better next time and let His Spirit continue molding me for the better, for it is written: “His lovingkindness and compassions never fail, they are new every morning.”
+So, no matter what – keep going, pressing into Christ even harder each day.

 And lastly, the commonly held idea that some Christians are priests and the rest of us should follow those priests is not biblical.
-Every born-again believer is a priest in and for Christ!
-That’s why it’s all the more important for you to not remain as a baby Christian, but to mature, so you can help and guide others, and also set a good example of what a Spirit led life looks like.
+Every born-again believer is a priest and minister in and for Christ!
+That’s why it’s all the more important for you not to remain as a baby Christian but to “press on to maturity” so you can help and guide others and set a good example of what a Spirit-led life looks like.